RchGrav/astraeus/astraeus.md

 | Monitor                            | "monitor", "watch", "test outcomes"          | `reports/`                 | Ensures post-execution health and stability.                              |
 | Cleaner                            | "cleanup", "maintain", "index docs"          | `reports/` / `docs/`       | Prevents clutter; maintains documentation hygiene.                        |

-**Directive:** *Ultrathink* about how to deeply specify these archetypes with world-class expertise and narrow focus.
+**Directive:** Think hard about how to deeply specify these archetypes with world-class expertise and narrow focus.
 Expect multiple specialized sub-agents per archetype.
 We want zero blind spots in the AI team's skill set while maintaining strict adherence to the core project scope and purpose (not extraneous files).

 ---